Redwood Coast Tsunami Work Group Virtual Fair Welcome Video

 Natural warnings, like the ground shaking for a long time, are important signs to pay attention to as they could indicate a tsunami arrival within minutes.
 The best thing to do is to head to high ground and stay there.
 Listen to Dr. Lori Dengler as she describes what to do if you experience an earthquake followed by a tsunami.

-Official warnings are used when we have time to prepare for approaching tsunamis, meaning the are coming from distant location.
+Official warnings are used when we have time to prepare for approaching tsunamis, meaning they are coming from distant locations.
 These are issued by the Tsunami Warning Centers and carried out by local officials.
 To hear about offical warnings and learn about warning centers, listen to this podcast.

 Natural vs. Official Warnings